 A study by Tseng et al suggested that in infants who, despite having no identifiable risk factors, develop type IV RTA as a complication of urinary tract infection, mutation of the NR3C2 gene may be a contributing factor.[14]

-Specifying the incidence or prevalence of RTA type IV is difficult for the following reasons:
+Specifying the incidence or prevalence of type IV RTA is difficult for the following reasons:

-A recent retrospective report[15] from Germany showed an incidence of type IV RTA of 3.8% of hospital admissions in a single center.
+A retrospective report from Germany showed an incidence of type IV RTA of 3.8% of hospital admissions in a single center.[17]

-In the United States, renal disease is more common in blacks, Native Americans, and Hispanics; therefore, RTA type IV would be expected to show a higher prevalence in those groups.
+In the United States, renal disease is more common in Blacks, Native Americans, and Hispanics; therefore, type IV RTA would be expected to show a higher prevalence in those groups.
 Diabetes also is more common in these groups, further compounding the problem of hyperkalemia.

 Occasionally, a patient presents with hyperkalemia-induced cardiac arrhythmias, which may be fatal.
 Muscle weakness and dyspnea may also be presenting symptoms.
 More typically, the patient presents with hyperkalemia on routine chemistry testing.
 If untreated, the risk of a fatal arrhythmia exists, but this risk is not quantified.
 Sublethal hyperkalemia, per se, is usually asymptomatic, but chronic acidosis contributes to bone demineralization over the long term.